 Commuter Benefits Program

 All benefits-eligible employees may enroll in the Commuter Benefits Program.
-With the ADP Commuter Benefits Program, paying for your commute can be more cost-effective and convenient.
-ADP Commuter Benefits Accounts provide tax-exempt funds through a simple paycheck deduction that you can use to pay for eligible transit and parking services.
-Employees can sign up for an ADP Commuter Benefits Account 2-3 business days after their first payroll deduction occurs.
+The Commuter Benefits Program is administered by Benefit Resource, Inc. (BRi).
+With the BRi Commuter Benefits Program, paying for your commute can be more cost-effective and convenient.
+BRi Commuter Benefits Accounts provide tax-exempt funds through a simple paycheck deduction that you can use to pay for eligible transit and parking services.

 Transit Commuter Benefits Account

 Enrolling in a Transit Commuter Benefits Account can save you up to 40 percent on commuting expenses − including Metro trains and buses, commuter trains, and more.
 Participants select the amount they would like to contribute for the month and their account is automatically funded with a pre-tax paycheck deduction.
-Afterward, participants may purchase regular daily, weekly or monthly transit passes, accordingly.
-Per IRS guidance, employees may deduct up to $130 each month for combined commuter highway vehicle transportation and transit passes.
+Participants may purchase regular daily, weekly or monthly transit passes using the BRI Beniversal Prepaid Mastercard.
+Per IRS guidance, employees may deduct up to $255 each month for combined commuter highway vehicle transportation and transit passes in 2016.

 Parking Commuter Benefits Account

 Enrolling in a Parking Commuter Benefits Account can save you up to 40 percent on work-related parking expenses.
 Participants select the amount they would like to contribute for the month and their account is automatically funded with a pre-tax paycheck deduction.
-Per IRS guidance, employees may deduct up to $250 per month for qualified parking.
+Per IRS guidance, employees may deduct up to $255 per month for qualified parking in 2016.

 Collective Bargaining Unit Employees, Compensation Units 1 and 2 Commuter Benefits